bojackchen/digital-flow/README.md

 It is derived from your input design constraints.
 - `SKELETON.sdf` is a **s**tandard **d**elay **f**ormat file used later for post-synthesis
 simulation.
-It contains the delay information for all standard digital cells used in the design and also estimated delay for interconnections.
+It contains the delay information for all standard digital cells used in the design and also the estimated delay for interconnections.
 - `SKELETON_syn.v` is the technology-specific gate-level **v**erilog netlist file derived from the original verilog HDL design.
 All the digital gates are from your specified synthesis library, meaning that it is indeed physically implementable.